-I recently had the opportunity to sit down with Margie Harris.
+We recently had the opportunity to sit down with Margie Harris.
 Margie is a corporate human resources officer who has served on the executive leadership team of several global companies with thousands of employees worldwide.
-Margie is my first HR executive to interview for this series, and I am thrilled to share her story and insights.
+Margie is my first HR executive to interview for this series, and we're thrilled to share her story and insights.

 Her impressive professional background, coupled with her high emotional IQ and commitment to promoting diverse talent, are just a few reasons why she has successfully re-engineered HR departments and even built them from scratch, leaving a lasting impact on the public and private companies she has served at.
 When she is not blazing new trails in human resources and in business, Margie enjoys travelling, exercising and working on the endeavors of the charity boards she is involved in.